harness/developer-hub/docs/chaos-engineering/concepts/explore-features.md

 ### Chaos RBACs

 Harness CE provides several controls to ensure the safe execution of chaos experiments on your infrastructure.
-The foundational elements of the chaos engineering process, such as chaos infrastructure, chaos hubs, chaos experiments, and chaos GameDays are registered as the module resources, with permissions exercised against them.
+The foundational elements of the chaos engineering process, such as chaos infrastructure, ChaosHubs, chaos experiments, and GameDays are registered as the module resources, with permissions granted to use them.
 These resources are scoped at the project level.
-For more information, go to [RBAC and User Authorization](/docs/chaos-engineering/security/#user-authorization-and-role-based-access-control).
+For more information, go to [RBAC and User Authorization](/docs/chaos-engineering/use-harness-ce/governance/rbac#user-authorization-and-role-based-access-control).

 ### ChaosGuard